Chronic Plantar Fasciitis – Symptoms & Plantar Fasciitis Treatment

-Patients with Chronic Plantar Fasciitis will have been suffering with symptoms for more than 2-4 weeks.
+Patients with chronic plantar fasciitis (P.F) will have been suffering with symptoms for more than 2-4 weeks.
 The symptoms become consistent and the patients are able to see the patterns.
 Usually, the pain arises every single morning without fail.
 It is sometimes described as groundhog day – patients know that as soon as their foot hits the ground in the morning they will feel heel pain, which eases after a few minutes of walking.

-More often than not, patients with Chronic Plantar Fasciitis will have tight calf muscles.
-The tight calf muscles pull on the heel and this allows the acute plantar fasciitis to develop into Chronic Plantar Fasciitis.
+More often than not, patients with chronic P.F will have tight calf muscles.
+The tight calf muscles pull on the heel and this allows the acute plantar fasciitis to develop into chronic disease.

-People who stand up at work or walk for long periods will develop Chronic Plantar Fasciitis as there is no rest for the heel.
+People who stand up at work or walk for long periods generally develop this as there is no rest for the heel.
 Flat and flexible shoes that are unsupportive can cause this condition too.
 They allow too much stress on the foot and the continued strain on the heel produces more and more inflammation.
 People who stand up at work or walk for long periods can prevent the condition from developing by wearing more supportive shoes.

-Patients with chronic P.F are better off having an ultra sound scan rather than an X-ray.
-This will help to detect micro tears in the Plantar Fascia in addition to inflammation.
-The inflammation confirms Chronic Plantar Fasciitis, although a Podiatrist who is experienced in treating the condition will usually be able to diagnose the condition during the consultation.
+Patients with chronic P.F are better off having an ultrasound scan rather than an x-ray.
+This will help to detect micro-tears in the plantar fascia in addition to inflammation.
+The inflammation confirms chronic P.F, although a podiatrist who is experienced in treating the condition will usually be able to diagnose the condition during the consultation.

-All of the above situations are extremely common in patients who attend the clinic for Chronic Plantar Fasciitis treatment.
+All of the above situations are extremely common in patients who attend the clinic for chronic P.F treatment.
 This problem is compounded by the fact that inactivity leads to weight gain – and weight gain leads to tighter calf muscles and more stress on the feet.
 It’s a vicious circle and requires intervention.

-Strapping, orthotics, a change in shoes, or an immobilisation boot if the condition warrants it – one of these forms of intervention is almost always required for patients suffering with Chronic Plantar Fasciitis.
+Strapping, orthotics, a change in shoes, or an immobilisation boot if the condition warrants it – one of these forms of intervention is almost always required for patients suffering with chronic P.F.

 Patients MUST stretch their calf muscles too (correct technique is crucial or else can be detrimental) if they are found to be tight.